emewhd1016991/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary, based on profiling and measured performance bottlenecks.
 Remember that clarity and simplicity often contribute to better long-term efficiency."

 This quote emphasizes the importance of clear, logical coding over speculative performance enhancements.
 Before optimizing, ensure your code works correctly and is easy to understand.
 Improvements should be data-driven rather than speculative, as actual performance issues may not always reside where intuition suggests.

+# 2024-01-21
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when it's necessary, after profiling and identifying bottlenecks.
+Remember that simplicity and clarity enhance debugging, testing, and collaboration—keys to successful software projects."

+In other words, don't waste time trying to optimize parts of your code that may not have a significant impact on performance.
+Instead, invest in good design, clear architecture, and solid fundamentals, as these elements often provide better long-term gains and minimize potential issues.